vsch/laravel-translation-manager/readme.md

 The reset command simply clears all translation in the database, so you can start fresh (by a new import).
 Make sure to export your work if needed before doing this.

     $ php artisan translations:reset

+<a id="NewFeatures"></a>
+## New Features

+These features were added to the original barryvdh/laravel-translation-manager package.

+- translation manager web-interface is localized.
+Current version has English and Russian.
+Others can be easily added by adding package translation overrides in `app/lang/packages/{locale}/laravel-translation-manager/messages.php` files.
+If message.php files are added for en and ru locales then their contents will override the language files included in the package.
+- allows in-database translations to override the translations in files.
+- publishing translations on production systems run where updating translation files would only update a single server, can be configured to use the cache for serving up the modified translations
+- Translation service can be put into 'in place edit' mode that enables editing of translations where they appear on the page.
+  - this eliminates the need to peruse code to find the translation group/key combination that is used for the resulting string and then looking for it in the translation files or in the web interface.
+Simply enable in-place editign mode and click on the string you wish to edit.
+  - This may require some editing of view files to handle: string values that should not be links because they are not shown or are used for HTML attribute values, `<button>` contents that don't display links and other edge cases.
+- changes to database translations that have not been published show a difference between previously published/imported translations and current unpublished changes.
+- soft delete of translations that are not physically deleted from the database until translations are published.
+- translation page has a dash board view showing all unpublished changes, missing translations and deleted translations.
+- handling of translation files in nested directories under `lang/` and package translations under `lang/packages` to allow managing package translation overrides.
+- missing translation key logging that can be used in a production environment by setting 1 of N sessions to actually log missing translations.
+Since checking for missing translation requires hitting the database for every translation, it can be a heavy load on the DB server.
+This configuration setting allows randomly selecting 1 of N user sessions to be marked as checking for missing translations allowing the benefit of finding missing translations while reducing the load burden on the server.
+- in place edit mode inside the search dialog to allow editing of translation in the search result.
+- extra buttons added to the bootstrap x-edit component for frequent operations:
+  - change case of translation or selection within translation: lowercase, first cap
+  - create plural forms for use in `choice()`, currently English is automatically created and Russian will do its best by using Yandex translator to derive the plural forms.
+- exported language files are formatted to align `=>` for a given level, making it easier to deal with these files manually if needed.

 ## TODO